RBrooksDK/MAL1/08 Regression/README.md

 - Describe what is meant by "bias" and "variance" in relation to ML-algorithms
 - Explain the R²-metric for evaluating the performance of a linear regression algorithm
 - Explain the MSE metric
-- Explain how regression models can be trained using either matrix algebra or gradient descent
+- Explain how regression models can be trained